Your free business.com+ membership unlocks exclusive tech deals and advisor support

 What are some benefits of using an accountant?

-“If your valuable time is being eaten up by managing your finances instead of growing your business, then you may need to consider hiring an accountant,” Allec said.
+“If your valuable time is being eaten up by managing your finances instead of growing your business, then you may need to consider hiring an accountant,” Allec advised.
 “Having someone to manage your finances, whether you’re hiring a professional to file your taxes or do year-round bookkeeping, saves you from making costly mistakes that could stunt the growth of your business.”

-“Think about how much time and effort you spend on trying to manage your finances yourself,” Thompson added, “not to mention the possible errors you could incur and related losses from poor financial decisions.”
+“Think about how much time and effort you spend on trying to manage your finances yourself,” Thompson added.
+“Not to mention the possible errors you could incur and related losses from poor financial decisions.”

-They help prevent headaches at tax time.
+They reduce stress at tax time.

 How much does it cost to hire an accountant?